-BGHL's articles of incorporation require that all directors who held office at the two preceding annual general meetings shall retire and, if willing, offer themselves for re-election.
-It is the Company's policy for all directors to offer themselves for re-election annually in order to comply with the Code.
-Having considered the performance of each individual Director and the Board as a whole, the Board recommends that shareholders should at the forthcoming annual general meeting vote in favour of the re-election of all four directors, for which four separate resolutions will be proposed.
+BGHL's articles of incorporation require that all Directors who held office at the two preceding annual general meetings shall retire and, if willing, offer themselves for re-election.
+It is the Company's policy for all Directors to offer themselves for re-election annually in order to comply with the Code.